 #2 Rough Country 54” Curved Black Series Curved

-Second on our list is another blacked out LED light bar but at a much lower price point.
-This is the Rough Country 54” Black Series.
+Second on our list is another blacked out LED light bar but at a much lower price point — the Rough Country 54” Black Series.
 It might not have the quality of a Rigid Industries LED light bar, but it is better than most cheap Chinese light bars.
-Unlike the Rigid Industries LED light bar listed above, this one uses the older reflector cup design.
-This means it cannot project the light nearly as far and tight, but it saves cost.
+Unlike the Rigid Industries LED light bar listed above, this one uses the older reflector cup design, which means the light bar cannot project the light beam nearly as far and tight, but it saves cost.

 The 54” Black Series Curved outputs 24,960 lumens at 312W which is roughly half what the Rigid Industries LED light bar listed above outputs.
 We picked this particular LED light bar because we love its blacked-out look, but Rough Country also offers this in the standard chrome design if black isn’t your thing.
 This LED light bar is water and dust resistant, but it isn’t resistant to hard impacts.
 If you do manage to break it, Rough Country will back it up with their 3-year warranty.